krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-11-30-async-manual.md

 Second execution uses different instance of ```RestTemplate``` that has just **3** connections in the pool.
 Since the load is generated from **4** threads by the ```ab``` then one thread needs to wait for a connection from pool.
+You may think that this is a stupid human error, that someone created a pool with too low number of connections.
+In the real world the problem is with defaults, that are quite low.
+In our testing application default settings for the thread pool are:

+- ```maxTotal``` - **25** connections totally in the pool
+- ```defaultMaxPerRoute``` - **5** connections to the same address

+That numbers vary between versions.
+I remember one application with HTTP Client 4.x with defaults set to **2**.

 ### CPU